Anna Patterson, Creator of Phrase Based Indexing

 Assumptions and Approaches behind Phrase Based Indexing

 1) It’s possible to distinguish between a good phrase and one that isn’t so helpful.
-A good phrase has meaning in itself, like “ice cream” meaning something different than just “ice” and “cream.”
-A good phrase is a complete phrase, like “president of the United States,” as opposed to “President of the.”
+A good phrase has meaning in itself, like “ice cream,” meaning something different than just “ice” and “cream.”
+A good phrase is a complete phrase, like “president of the United States,” instead of “President of the.”
 A phrase can be one word long.
 A phrase can have more than one meaning, such as “German Shepard,” which can mean a sheepherder in Germany or a specific breed of dog.

-2) Certain phrases tend to co-occur with other phrases, So for instance, if you did a search for “President of the United States,” and looked at the top 10, or top 100, or top 1,000 pages in that search, you would probably see several related terms that appear regularly on those pages, such as “Whitehouse, “vice president,” “Oval Office,” “Washington, DC,” and so on.
+2) Certain phrases tend to co-occur with other phrases, So for instance, if you did a search for “President of the United States” and looked at the top 10, or top 100, or top 1,000 pages in that search, you would probably see several related terms that appear regularly on those pages, such as “Whitehouse, “vice president,” “Oval Office,” “Washington, DC,” and so on.
 It might be possible to rerank those search results to boost ones that tend to have more of these commonly occurring related phrases.
-Pages that statistically have more of these phrases than they should be considered spam.
+Pages that statistically have more of these phrases should be considered spam.

-3) Where there is a phrase that has more than one meaning, there might be “clusters” of related phrases of different types.
+3) Where there is a phrase with more than one meaning, there might be “clusters” of related phrases of different types.
 So, when the phrase is “German Shepard,” and one set of related phrases that appear in the top (10, 100, 1,000), search results involve terms like “kennel,” “dog collar,” “dog house,” “obedience training,” etc., that might indicate one meaning of the phrase.
-When the second group of documents that rank for the phrase “German Shepard,” include terms like “sheep herding,” “Germany,” “large flock,” and “Grazing space,” those phrases may indicate a second meaning, describing a person from Germany who herds sheep.
+However, when the second group of documents that rank for the phrase “German Shepard,” include terms like “sheep herding,” “Germany,” “large flock,” and “Grazing space,” those phrases may indicate a second meaning, describing a person from Germany who herds sheep.